BK10508.7 Trichocereus riomizquensis, Totora , Cochabamba, Bolivia

 Martin Cardenas Botanical Garden, Cochabamba, Bolivia 2010 – Sacredsucculents.com

-If you are interested in Trichocereus riomizquensis, it can´t get any better to the plants that grow in field expert Martin Cardenas´garden in Chochabamba.
-This plant is very unique, but also shows a close relationship to Trichocereus bridgesii.
-I am sure if I was to take a look at the flowers now, I would see a flower that is extremely close to the one on Trichocereus bridgesii.
-With white hairs and much like the ones you can see on the notorious PC clone in North America (which is Trichocereus riomizquensis grown from Friedrich Ritter´s seeds) or other Bolivian Trichocereus species like Trichocereus scopulicola.
+If you are interested in Trichocereus riomizquensis, it can´t get any better than seeing the species in field expert Martin Cardenas´garden in Chochabamba.
+This plant is very unique, but also shows a close connection to Trichocereus bridgesii.
+I am sure if I was to take a look at the flowers now, I would see a flower that is extremely close to the flower of Trichocereus bridgesii.
+Buds, flowers and fruit bear white hairs, which can also be see on the notorious PC clone in the United States (which we suspect might be grown from Ritter´s Trichocereus riomizquensis seeds).